advancingu/SfDocker/README.md

 There is a `worker-base` image file that contains PHP-FPM and NGINX.
 Both processes expect a Symfony project at `/var/www/app` at runtime inside the container.

-There is a `worker-dev` images that extends `worker-base` that adds development functionality such as Xdebug and turns on PHP debug output.
+There is a `worker-dev` development image that extends `worker-base` and adds development functionality such as Xdebug and turns on PHP debug output.
 The image also sets Nginx's configuration to load `web/app_dev.php` instead of `web/app.php`.
 This development image expects application files to be mounted into the container to `/var/www/app` from the host which means any code changes will immediately take effect.